jasonchandler3245643/StatsProjectTwo/README.md

    was unfamiliar with using a datbase such as RAWG.
 It was difficult, but \
    I feel like a much stronger programmer and know I can use this and other.  \
    APIs, languages, etc to accomplish tasks.
 Working with the file that \
    took so long to get was rewarding.
+I put a lot of effort into Part 2.
 2. The relevance of the data I obtained and analyzed \
    I made a conscious effort to get information that both interests me \
    and that could be useful in a theoretical business setting. \